stennety/mywebsite/_posts/2017-08-01-software-engineering-interviewee-questions.md

 - How good is the CI feedback loop?
 How quickly does it catch bugs after they're committed?
 - How diverse are the engineering teams?
 - How big is the company?
 How big is the engineering department?
+- What opportunities are there for continuing education?
+Do you have hack days or lunch and learns?
+Is there tuition reimbursement?

 ## References